 Hidden Falls Regional Park in Auburn, CA is definitely a park worth hiding.
 With More than 30 miles of trails for hikers, bikers, and equestrians tucked away in a canyon between large parcels for ranch land, this park is definitely a hidden gem in Auburn!

 Our life has been a bit hectic lately closing on a home and packing so our hikes have been shorter but not necessarily closer!
 We had a trip to Ikea in West Sacramento planned for the weekend and figured we would get in a short hike before!
 An email from the Weekend Sherpa came out and Hidden Falls Regional Park in Auburn was one of the hikes on their list of places to check out.
 So we did!
-It was perfect, an easy 4 mile hike with lots of water flowing and very little elevation gain/loss.
+It was perfect, an easy 4-mile hike with lots of water flowing and very little elevation gain/loss.
 Just enough to prepare us mentally for the 3 hours we spent at Ikea.

 Hidden Falls Regional Park

 Hidden Falls is so popular you need parking reservations ahead of time!
-It might have been because it was off season but we were able to score the parking reservations the day before our hike.
+It might have been because it was off-season but we were able to score the parking reservations the day before our hike.
 Check out the Placer County website for parking reservations.
 The day we went was sunny and a bit chilly.
 Perfect hiking weather!
 The parking lot was only half full at about 10 am which gave us hope we would be able to check out the park without too many fellow hikers.

 The trails are very well marked and the path we started out on was a fire road, Hidden Gateway, and cruised along for a bit on the gravel road as we wound down to the canyon below.
 The sun was shining and the only noises we heard were the crush of the gravel as we walked along.
 Crossing the short Whiskey Diggins Bridge over the creek, we turned left onto Hidden Falls Access Trail.

 Hidden Falls Access Trail was narrow and lined with trees stretching over us.
 As we got closer to Hidden Falls, Coon Creek started rushing faster and louder.
 We could hear the falls before we could see them!
-Up over a small ridge we popped out and saw the observation deck.
+Up over a small ridge, we popped out and saw the observation deck.
 Getting a little more excited we picked up our pace to our first destination of the hike.
-Normally we have to work harder and longer for our reward but at about 1.5 miles in you are greeted with a 30 foot tall waterfall!
+Normally we have to work harder and longer for our reward but at about 1.5 miles in you are greeted with a 30-foot tall waterfall!
 No wonder this park is popular!

 There were a handful of people enjoying the falls on the observation deck.
 It was so nice of everyone to take turns snapping pics from just the right spot!
-We took our turn, enjoyed the view and the sound…oh the sound of rushing water falling over boulders!
+We took our turn, enjoyed the view, and the sound…oh the sound of rushing water falling over boulders!
 Love it!
 Then headed toward the canyon view observation deck.
 So nice of Placer County to build these for people to fully enjoy these gems!

-Canyon View and Canyon Falls was just down the way from Hidden Falls.
+Canyon View and Canyon Falls were just down the way from Hidden Falls.
 We sort of think these views were more spectacular than Hidden Falls with the water rushing through the canyon and the lovely bridge crossing from one side of the canyon to the other!
 We took our time here since we had the observation deck all to ourselves and then climbed down to explore more of this park.